Linear classifier, least-squares cost function, and outliers: Making outliers less significant

 The weight vector $\mathbf{w}$ is

 where

 and

-From the above equations, we see that the vectors of the ``normal'' data in both $\tilde{S}$ and $\tilde{I}$ have been ``scaled up'' by the length of the outlier, thereby making them as equally important as, or even more important than, the outlier in determining the decision boundary.
-The farther the outlier the lesser its effect on the boundary.
-We can compare these equations with the set, Eqs.~\ref{Eq:SForCase3} and \ref{Eq:IForCase3}, when there is an outlier (and using the conventional approach) and with Eqs.~\ref{Eq:theS2} and \ref{Eq:theI2}, when there is no outlier.
-Unlike other methods of handling outlier, it is noteworthy that the outlier is still present in $\tilde{S}$ and $\tilde{I}$ (which is good, since it is originally part of the input data), but the decision boundary is now less sensitive to it.
+without the prefactors in front of $S$ and $I$.
+The most important thing from these equations is that the vectors of the ``normal'' data in both $\tilde{S}$ and $\tilde{I}$ have been ``scaled up'' by the length of the outlier thereby making them as equally important as, or even more important than, the outlier in determining the decision boundary.
+As a matter of fact, the farther the outlier the lesser its effect on the decision boundary.
+It is noteworthy that the outliers are still present in $\tilde{S}$ and $\tilde{I}$ (which is good, since they are originally part of the input data), but the decision boundary is now less sensitive to them.
 That is, we made the outliers less significant.

-We have shown how to improve statistical classification using \emph{least squares} in the presence of outlier, by scaling the augmented input data vector by its length.
-Not only is this true approximately, but also in the exact case, as the residuals would have also been scaled and will not sum to zero in a ``real-world'' data, unlike in the ideal case we considered.
+We have shown how to improve statistical classification using \emph{least squares} in the presence of outliers, by scaling the augmented input data vector by its length.
+Though this shown through an example, but the idea applies generally.
+Not only is this also true approximately, but also in the exact case.

-We present numerical proofs in Sec.~\ref{Sec:NumericalResults}.
-In our numerical implementation, we do not use the approximate equations but the exact equation for determining the weight vector as in Eq.~\ref{Eq:WeightVectorEqn}, only now scaling the input data vector according to our prescription above.
+We present numerical proofs in Sec.~\ref{Sec:NumericalResults} that the method does what is expected.
+In our numerical implementation, we do not use the approximate equations but the exact equation for determining the weight vector as in Eq.~\ref{Eq:WeightVectorEqn}, only now scaling the input data vector as have been shown.